-There isn't a verse in the Bible that explicitly says one third of the angels fell.
-But generally, the verse used to support this view is found in the book of Revelation dealing with the great red dragon that many Christian commentators believe references the devil.
+There isn't a verse in the Bible that explicitly says one-third of the angels fell.
+But generally, this view is based on a passage in the Book of Revelation dealing with the great red dragon that many Christian commentators believe references the devil.

-Rev. 12:4, “And his tail swept away a third of the stars of heaven, and threw them to the earth.
-And the dragon stood before the woman who was about to give birth, so that when she gave birth he might devour her child.”
+“And his tail swept away a third of the stars of heaven, and threw them to the earth.
+And the dragon stood before the woman who was about to give birth, so that when she gave birth he might devour her child,” (Rev. 12:4).

 "The seven stars are the angels of the seven churches," (Revelation 1:20b).

 Or when the fifth trumpet is blown, we are told that: